Reservations

 The month serves as a reminder of the progress made in LGBTQ+ rights and the challenges still faced by these communities.
 It’s a time when people across the UK, regardless of their sexual orientation or gender identity, come together to learn, listen, show support and solidarity.

-Who Started Pride UK?
+Who started Pride UK?

 The roots of Pride in the UK can be traced back to the early 1970s, inspired by the 1969 Stonewall uprising in New York.
 The UK’s first official Pride march took place in London on 1 July 1972, organised by the Gay Liberation Front (GLF).
 This pioneering event saw approximately 2,000 people march from Trafalgar Square to Hyde Park, deliberately choosing a date close to the anniversary of the Stonewall riots.